Vimux/Mainroad/README.md

 The sidebar consists of multiple widgets.
 Widgets can be enabled individually using the `widgets` key with a list of widget names as value.
 You can add your own widgets, by placing a template under `layouts/partials/widgets/<name>.html`.
 The list of widgets can be overwritten from a page's front matter.

 Some widget respect optional configuration.
 Have a look at the `[Params.widgets]` and `[Params.widgets.social]` sections in the example configuration above.
+The blogroll can be configured with `[[Params.blogroll]]` entries, one per link.

 ### Menus